evamizer/dsc-phase-3-project/README.md

 On a more data-centric note, I think next time I will change the column titles after OHE-ing, as continually refering back to my legend got pretty old, pretty fast.

+Thank you for taking the time to read through this, and I hope it helped inform and awaken your curiosity!